nebs/Cricket/README.md

 ## Handlers

-Cricket relies on handlers to actual submit the data.
+Cricket relies on handlers to submit the data.
 A handler is any class that conforms to the `CricketHandler` protocol.
 Included in this project is a convenient `CricketEmailHandler` class which will use the built-in email client for sending the feedback.

 You can of course build your own handlers, for example if you wanted to report the feedback directly to your server via an API.